England Ireland Find Havens

 Alum Bay

-Image: Andrew via CC BY 2.0
+Image: Chris Morgan via CC BY 2.0

-Alum Bay is a very popular anchorage that has isolated rocks that require a large-scale chart and careful pilotage.
+Alum Bay Click to view haven is a very popular anchorage that has isolated rocks that require a large-scale chart and careful pilotage.
 The rocks have dangerous heads that appear to be the continuation of a ledge running out of Alum Bay parallel with and close outside its southern shoreline.
 The inner head dries at low water springs, but the middle head and outer heads, with 0.4 and 1.6 metres of water over them, remain covered.
 In the northeast section of the bay, there is a small rocky patch named Five Fingers Rock.
 It has a metre of water over it and lays 180 metres offshore to the southwest of Hatherwood Point.

 Fort Albert at Cliff End and Warren Point as seen from Hatherwood Point